King Charles’ “Diverse” Coronation Was Designed To Distract

 Over the weekend, I thought I would be able to let the King Charles III’ coronation pass me by.
-“It’s just like any other weekend,” I convinced myself, colleagues, and anyone who asked about my “corribobs” plans.
-The historic marking of the United Kingdom's (unelected) Head of State on May 6th, 2023 would be watched by millions globally but instead, I planned to enjoy the extra Bank Holiday weekend basking in sweet, sweet indifference, Pimms in hand.
-In my royal family fatigue, I told myself to leave the poncho-wearing and flag-waving to the royalists enjoying their £100 million pound soggy spectacle; they could keep all the medieval pageantry, antiquated traditions, and Katy Perry.
+“It’s just like any other weekend [in London],” I convinced myself, colleagues and anyone who asked about my “corribobs” plans.
+The historic marking of the (unelected) Head of State on May 6th 2023 would be watched by millions globally but instead, I planned to enjoy the extra Bank Holiday weekend basking in sweet, sweet indifference, Pimms in hand.
+In my royal family fatigue, I told myself to leave the poncho-wearing and flag-waving to the royalists enjoying their £100 million pound soggy spectacle; they could keep all the medieval pageantry, antiquated traditions and Katy Perry.
 As a Black British woman, by way of Barbados and Antigua, this particular moment in British history — one that is also marred by a country in financial and societal crisis — wasn’t ever going to be something I’d eagerly support.
 Meghan Markle wouldn’t even be there, so why would I be?

 Advertisement